protocol/web3-dev-team/proposals/large-ipld-dags.md

 _How would a developer or user use this new capability?_

 * `lotus client deal` should accept an IPLD selector.
-* `lotus cleint deal` should automatically split large DAGs between multiple sectors.
+* `lotus client deal` should automatically split large DAGs between multiple sectors.
 * `lotus client retrieve` should support retrieving IPLD selectors (dag subsets).

 #### Impact